mendix/docs-site-test/content/en/docs/howto7/integration/consume-a-rest-service.md

 ---
 title: "Consume a REST Service"
-url: /howto7/integration/consume-a-rest-service
+url: /howto7/integration/consume-a-rest-service/
 category: "Integration"
-menu_order: 9
+weight: 9
 tags: ["integration", "rest service", "data model", "consume"]
 description: "Describes how to get information from a REST service."
 ---

 ## 1 Introduction

 In your Mendix app, you can use information from REST services.
 This how-to shows you how to do that through an example in which you create an app that retrieves Wikipedia pages from a REST service.
-The resulting app is [available for download](/attachments/howto7/integration/consume-a-rest-service/WikipediaApi.mpk).
+The resulting app is .
-.

 **This how-to will teach you how to do the following:**

 * Call the REST service in a microflow